nuricanozturk01/Unit-Test-Framework/README.md

 ![fail](https://github.com/nuricanozturk01/Unit-Test-Framework/assets/62218588/e58fe064-34b8-4766-8de9-6fb221572d16)

 ### Update 23/07/2023
 - Added very basic GUI component.
+- You can look at gui branch.
-The main purpose here is to demonstrate that we can easily add new features to the code when desired.
+- The main purpose here is to demonstrate that we can easily add new features to the code when desired.

 - ![Unit-Test Basic GUI](https://github.com/nuricanozturk01/Unit-Test-Framework/assets/62218588/fbbe3a50-0497-40d0-b471-fcb9815f202a)